 Ensure that your feeds are consistent and the baby is not missing out on them because it can cause breasts to engorge, leading to clogged ducts.
 Compressing or massaging your breast before the baby latches on is an effective method to prevent clogged ducts.
-You can also use a pillow designed for breastfeeding to ensure right feeding position.
+You can also use a pillow designed for breastfeeding to ensure the right feeding position.

 Why Are You Getting Mastitis More Often?

 This is again a temporary phase and will fade away with time.
-But don’t ignore the symptoms and take necessary precautions mentioned above to avoid the condition.
+But don’t ignore the symptoms and take the necessary precautions mentioned above to avoid the condition.

 Also Read: How to Deal with Leaky Breasts